passionate-dev7/SocialPulse/PROJECT_OVERVIEW.md

 # SocialPulse - Social Trading Platform for Hyperliquid

-A Next.js-based social trading platform that allows users to discover, follow, and copy successful crypto traders on the Hyperliquid exchange.
+A Next.js-based Social trading platform that allows users to discover, follow, and copy successful crypto traders on the Hyperliquid exchange.

 ## 🚀 Features